 Faculty Evaluation Process

 Evaluation of faculty by students, colleagues, and ourselves is central to ensuring the excellence of our faculty, and to the processes of advancement and tenure at the college.
 This page provides an overview of the process, an explanation of how, and the tools to participate.
 For full details of the schedule, elements, actions, and criteria see the content of Section II.
 H. in the Faculty Handbook.
 If you have further questions, please do not hesitate to reach out to the Office of the Dean of the Faculty.
+For advice on writing letters for yourself and others, please visit this page and this recorded session.

 All faculty are evaluated by the Committee on Advancement and Tenure (CAT) on a regular schedule.
 The schedule can be found in the Faculty Handbook in Section II.
 H.1.
 The committee relies on three types of data for every review: evaluations by students, evaluations by Reed faculty and staff, and a self-evaluation.
 At the tenure review, the committee also considers evaluations of the Classroom Observation Committee and external experts.